madeehagh/todo-app/frontend/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). and has basic functionality and rendering of the task-app.

 ## SetUp
 Configure API_KEY and TODO_APP_BACKEND_URL in your .env file.